 The answer is not straight forward and depends on the nature of the placement.
 The good news is that each year several RAs successfully manage both commitments, but they all agree it takes planning and determination to achieve the balance.

 A RA on placement often returns to campus in time for their evening shifts and/or arranges up to five swaps per semester with other RAs in their assigned area/team to facilitate their placement.

 Some placements however place far more demands on a student’s time or may not even be based in Dublin.
 If this is the sort of placement you will have to undertake then unfortunately it would not be compatible with the role of a RA.

-A RA who cannot full-fill their commitment, including full attendance at the mandatory training in August, will have to give up their place (including subsidised accommodation) and may leave their team depleted as a result.
+A RA who cannot full-fill their commitment, including full attendance to the 2-week mandatory training in August, will have to give up their place (including subsidised accommodation) and may leave their team depleted as a result.

 Residential Assistants are actively supported by the Management of the Residence and the Community Liaison, UCD Estates Services as well as the wider University Community.
-Extensive (mandatory) live-in training will be provided from the 19th of August in advance of the start of the year as an inherent part of the role.
+Extensive 2-week (mandatory) live-in training will be provided from 17th August in advance of the start of the year as an inherent part of the role.